DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDataGrid/1 Configuration/editing/allowDeleting.md

 **true** if the row can be deleted; otherwise **false**.

 ---
-The following code allows a user to delete only even data rows:
+The following code allows a user to delete only odd data rows:

 ---
 #####jQuery